hrmangang/economics-iiserm/README.md

-# economics-iiserm
+# IISER-M, HSS646: Princples of Economics

 Notes of HSS646.
+It is a work in progress.